Western Union review

 Western Union lawsuits and customer complaints explained

-Large numbers of customer complaints is fairly standard for companies as massive and far-reaching as Western Union, but that doesn’t mean it can’t improve.
+A large number of customer complaints is fairly standard for companies as massive and far-reaching as Western Union, but that doesn’t mean it can’t improve.

 Online seller fraud and money transfer scams